neo4j-partners/hands-on-lab-neo4j-and-bedrock/Discussion - Questions and Next Steps.md

 # Discussion - Questions and Next Steps
 This section has some thoughts on future work, improvements and next steps.
 Please feel free to [PR](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-sagemaker/pulls) your ideas and suggestions.

-## Lab 0 - Signup for AWS
+## Lab 0 - Sign In
-IT departments have a way of significantly restricting AWS access.
-To work around this, most of our lab attendees create their own accounts where they're the root user and have broad access.
-AWS has been providing credits to offset the cost of resources deployed in the lab.
-Clearly this experience has a lot of friction.
+In previous versions of the lab we had users sign up for a new AWS account they owned.
+That was kinda cool in that attendees got to see everything start from scratch.
+However, the signup required a credit card number and a phone number for identity verification.
+It was also a fair bit of work.
+Now we're using [OneBlink.AI](https://oneblink.ai/) to provision.
+We'd be curious to hear how your experience was with this approach.

 Other approaches, such as AWS Event Engine provide a way to access AWS.
 However, the result is different from what a user experiences in a real environment.
 The goal of this lab was to give you hands on end to end experience.
 Given that, this seems to be the best way available.

 ## Lab 1 - Deploy Neo4j
 We deployed an IaaS listing for Neo4j.
 That uses a CFT which has a variety of prerequisites.
 Neo4j is currently working on a click to deploy version of our managed service for AWS, Aura.
 Once that is available, we'll probably transition this lab content to that service, simplifying setup.